 This category groups all my income from investing in P2P loans.

-My goal is to invest in at least 500 loans by end of 1st quarter 2019.
+My goal is to invest in at least 500 loans by end of the 1st quarter of 2019.

 We will see if I meet my goal, the gap of cash paid back vs cash invested each day is decreasing the bigger portfolio gets.

-Eventually, the cash returned will sufficiently fund new investment altogether.
+Eventually, the cash returned will sufficiently fund new investments altogether.
 So the only choice left for portfolio growth is investing in larger amounts or risking longer duration loans.

 1 more quarter and my income from this stream will flatten out.